 Since 2005, NC State’s Holiday Energy Savings Initiative (HESI) has safely lowered building temperatures and utility costs in unoccupied campus buildings during the winter holiday period when the university is closed for about 10 consecutive days.

-- Temperatures in classrooms and teaching labs will be adjusted Dec.
+- Temperatures in classrooms and teaching labs were adjusted Dec.
 19 (after final exams) through Jan.
-6 (the day before spring semester classes begin).
+6 (the day before spring semester classes began).

-- Temperatures in residence halls will be impacted Dec.
-20 – Jan.1 while those buildings are closed to students.
+- Temperatures in residence halls were impacted Dec.
+20 – Jan.1 while those buildings were closed to students.

-- All other university buildings not exempt from the program will have temperatures set back while the university is officially closed Dec.
+- All other university buildings not exempt from the program had temperatures set back while the university was officially closed Dec.
 22 through Jan.
 1. See full calendar

 To date, the program has saved the taxpayers of North Carolina more than $4 million.
 Read more about the program’s success in 2018-19